AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 * Even when most of the code is in |SPARK|, it may be more cost effective to apply ``SPARK_Mode => On`` selectively rather than by default.
-This is the case in particular when some units have non-|SPARK| declarations in the public part of their package spec (for example access type definitions).
+This is the case in particular when some units have non-|SPARK| declarations in the public part of their package spec (for example general access type definitions).
 Rewriting the code of these units to isolate the non-|SPARK|
   declarations in a part that can be marked ``SPARK_Mode => Off`` may be more costly than specifying no ``SPARK_Mode`` for these units, which allows